OpenVoiceOS/community-docs/docs/architecture.md

 OVOS images are powered by [ovos-shell](https://openvoiceos.github.io/community-docs/shell/), the client side implementation of the gui protocol

-The GUI library which implements the protocol lives in the [mycroft-gui](https://github.com/MycroftAI/mycroft-gui) repository.
+The GUI library which implements the protocol lives in the [Mycroft GUI](https://github.com/OpenVoiceOS/mycroft-gui) repository.

 # GUI Service